collective-soundworks/collective-soundworks.github.io/tutorials/node-clients.md

 ![create-env](../assets/tutorials/node-clients/create-env.png)

-A future tutorial will explain more detail about how to configure a soundworks application in a production setting.
+A future tutorial will explain in more detail how to configure a soundworks application in a production setting.

 ## Conclusion